ASlated/GosuGUI/readme.md

 # Ruby Gosu Slider

-Pretty rough draft of a GUI tool for the Gosu 2D game library.
+GUI tool for the 2D game engine, Gosu.
+Compatible with Ruby Gosu.

+Currently, the tool contains to sliders.
+The first described in this overview will be deprecated at a later time.

 ## Usage of slider.rb